(Updated December 19, 2014)

 Java SE minor release lines represent a cumulative set of implementation enhancements to a major release, such as the Java SE 1.4.1, and 1.4.2 minor release lines to the Java SE 1.4 major release.
 Java SE minor releases do not have separate EOL periods from their corresponding major release.
 Once a new Java SE minor release is made available, the previous Java SE minor release line for a release will be considered superseded.
 Download links for the previous minor release line will be moved to the Product Archive page for historical purposes and to allow developers to resolve issues with those products that have completed their EOL process.
 Please note that releases from this page may contain bugs and security problems that have been fixed in a later release and for that reason downloads of superseded versions is not recommended.

-Examples of some key product dates for Oracle Java SE commercial offerings include:
+Examples of some key product dates for Oracle Java SE product offerings include:

 Oracle Java SE Support Roadmap*